 Fundamental through expert applications of features, commands, and functions of Microsoft Word are included to help users enhance productivity and develop more vibrant documents.
 The course prepares students to produce word documents and templates emphasizing commonly used commands and strategies such as the Word interface and shortcuts for formatting, editing and revising text.
 Repeatable to a maximum of 9 semester hours; 3 semester hours may apply to a degree or certificate.

 Recommended Prereg: CIS105.
-(3 lec/0 lab) 3 sem hrs

 CIS 109 Introduction to Scripting